 - World AIGA Scholarships (Minorities studying art)

-- If you are a homeless youth, you can apply for the LeTendre Education Fund Scholarship at http://www.naehcy.org/letendre-scholarship-fund/
+- If you are a homeless youth, you can review higher education resources at http://www.naehcy.org/educational-resources/higher-ed

 - If you have spent time in the foster care system, ask your state about the John H. Chafee Program.
-(For more information, visit the National Resource Center for Youth Development Website.
 Also visit the Foster Care to Success scholarship website.

 - Find study-abroad scholarships at these websites: